 Incontinence is a common condition that affects almost twice as many women as men.
-Although it can be embarrassing, the compassionate team at Lady’s Care Center in Miramar, Florida, treats female incontinence issues with discretion and teaches you how to manage your symptoms.
+Although it can be embarrassing, the compassionate team at Lady’s Care Center in Weston, Florida, treats female incontinence issues with discretion and teaches you how to manage your symptoms.
 If incontinence has become an issue for you, Ladynez Espinal, MD, can help.
 Call the office or use the online scheduling tool to book an appointment today.

 Urinary incontinence is when you involuntarily leak urine or lose control of your bladder.
 Although many people think it’s a normal part of aging, urinary incontinence can be embarrassing and lead to emotional, psychological, and social problems as you isolate yourself and fear to have an accident in public.

 The main types of incontinence that affect women are:

 With stress incontinence, you experience urine leaks while doing activities that exert pressure on your bladder, like walking, bending, or even sneezing.
 This is the more common type of incontinence and happens often in older women.

 Urge incontinence, also called urgency incontinence, is a sudden, intense urge to urinate, even if you don’t have a full bladder.
 Urge incontinence can restrict your activities and even interfere with your sleep as many patients wake up with the urgent feeling of having to urinate.

 This typically happens when you experience both stress and urge incontinence at the same time.